DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 ENSURING QUALITY, SAFETY, AND RISK MANAGEMENT IN THE NEW ERA OF HOME CARE

-Compliance & quality standards – meeting higher expectations
+Compliance & quality standards – meeting expectations for First Nations elders

 New compliance measures require enhanced data tracking, reporting, and quality assurance.
 Are providers prepared for stricter regulatory requirements and what best practices can they adopt?